splynx/docs/files/en/networking/troubleshooting_radius/troubleshooting_radius.md

 service freeradius stop && freeradius -Xxxx | tee Debugxxx.log
 ```

-wait for 2-5 minutes to collect some data and stop execution of this command by using **Ctrl+C** and start freeradius in a regular mode:
+Wait for 2-5 minutes to collect some data and stop execution of this command by using **Ctrl+C** and start freeradius in a regular mode:

 ```
 service freeradius start
 ```

-if the freeradius daemon returns an error after the last command run this:
+If the freeradius daemon returns an error after the last command run this:

 ```
 killall freeradius; service freeradius restart
 ```

 If you don’t see any debug messages when a customer tries to connect to the Mikrotik Router, it means that your router's radius packets are not reaching the Splynx Radius server at all.
-It means that you have to verify networking, routing and NAT settings of the network.
+You need to verify networking, routing and NAT settings of the network.

 The use of a VPN in any case where connectivity or NATting is an issue is highly recommended and can be setup natively in Splynx via the GUI: